07740 877 544 email@example.com

 The brushing process

-Choose a clean, dry and unscathed brush large enough that you can confidently handle.
+Choose a clean, dry, and unscathed brush large enough you can confidently handle.
 The bristles should be pliable and intact – not stiff and falling apart.
 Begin by loading your brush with the paint from your pot.
 Then, with a generous amount of paint held within your brush’s bristles, stroke the brush against the panel in a straight line.
 Start at the edge – not in the middle of the panel.
 If the panel is elliptically shaped or irregular, plan where your painting route will take you.

 Once the paint is spread out in a single long line, criss-cross the straight painted line, spreading the painted line outwards and diagonally.